dftjr/reading-notes/whatismarkdown.md

 # What is Markdown?
 ## Markdown is plain text simple syntax that helps programmers quickly add formatting elements to text documents.

-If that explination above was a little confusing, let me show you exactly what it means:
+If that explanation above was a little confusing, let me show you exactly what it means:

 > <--- Blockquotes (very popular on websites that contain comment sections)
 >> Using * to italicize a word